 - Teaching Arrangements

-- PSME 424 is offered every second year and will run in the first semester as a combination of two compulsory 2-day workshops and an email discussion group.
+PSME 424 is offered every second year and will run in the second semester as a combination of two compulsory 2-day workshops and an email discussion group.

 - Required: Methadone Maintenance Treatment and Other Opioid Replacement Therapies, Eds J. Ward, R.P.
 Mattick, W. Hall, 1998.